curusarn/ctu-fit-mi-mpc/tuple-vs-pair/README.md

 ## Answer

-Using list initialization after return statement (copy-list-initialization) implicitly calls tuple constructor.
+Using list initialization after return statement (case of copy-list-initialization) implicitly calls tuple constructor.
 But tuples couldn't be implicitly constructed before C++17.
 Therefore code causes errors in C++11, C++14 but compiles in C++17.